 In a previous article, I introduced the topic of prioritization.
 I started with it because managing the order…

-At work, I am often referred to as a ‘risk man’.
-This is because it is built into…
+Critical thinking and extreme questions At work, I am often referred to as a ‘risk man’.
+This is…

 When in a company producing software, one of the programmers is left without a project, it is commonly…